-Shown here are Yoak Pushups but really ANY exercise done on The Yoak will help balance out muscular imbalances.
-The instability on this piece of equipment is insane and if one side of the body is producing more force than the other, balance will quickly be thrown off!
+Shown here are Yoak Pushups, but ANY exercise done on The Yoak will help balance out muscular imbalances.
+The instability on this piece of equipment is insane, and if one side of the body is producing more force than the other, balance will quickly be thrown off!

 Dr. Sarah Duvall, PT, DPT, CPT

 One Arm Cable Press

 The One Arm Cable Press popularized by spine biomechanist Dr. Stuart McGill combines pressing and core control to prevent twisting.
 McGill’s research has shown that cable pressing produces greater levels of core activation than bench pressing.
 Also, this exercise allows you to work on asymmetries in pressing strength – something you can’t do with a heavy barbell.

 Unilateral Bent Over Dumbbell Row